-The lustrous leaves of this aglaonema varieties are long, broad and they exhibit variegation in baby pink, cream, green and a pink central vein.
+The lustrous leaves of this aglaonema variety are long, broad and they exhibit variegation in baby pink, cream, green, and a pink central vein.
 They appear on soft pink stems.
 It performs well in a living room or a bedroom.
-Display two Aglaonema Sparkling Sarah plants on each side on your night tables.
+Display two Aglaonema Sparkling Sarah plants on each side of your night tables.

 Aglaonema Pictum Tricolor

 As indicated by its name, this species of aglaonema features three different tones of green – light, medium, and deep.